-Your babysitter's main duty is to watch your children and keep them safe.
-But hiring a babysitter can come with many other benefits as well.
+Your babysitter's main duty is to watch your children and keep them safe, but hiring a babysitter can come with many other benefits as well.

 Below are some of the benefits when it comes to hiring a babysitter for your child or children.
 In the end, we'll also touch on a few of the disadvantages of hiring a babysitter that you might also want to consider.

 Having a babysitter on call means you don't have to immediately cancel any plans that aren't baby-friendly.
-You can get a babysitter to watch your kid whether it's for a scheduled annual doctors appointment or just on a whim because you need to do some Christmas shopping.
+You can get a babysitter to watch your child whether it's for a scheduled annual doctors appointment or just on a whim because you need to do some Christmas shopping.

 You also won't incur late fees and other penalties that a daycare might charge if you're running a little bit late.

 3. Peace of Mind